 Despite the adjustments, this week we are excited to share DARPA’s news about our key milestone for the PIPES project.
 For the first time, we demonstrated a major SOC (an Intel FPGA) communicating via optical I/O out of package using our optical I/O architecture.
 We’re also sharing a new video that walks through this demonstration, along with our TeraPHY Single Die Package (SDP).

-With these demonstrations, we have shown that optical chips can be pushed directly into the CPU/GPU/ASIC package, which is the key to building next-generation computer architectures that are fundamentally impossible with today’s technologies.
+With these demonstrations, we are advancing optical I/O standards by showing that optical chips can be pushed directly into the CPU/GPU/ASIC package, which is the key to building next-generation computer architectures that are fundamentally impossible with today’s technologies.
 These new architectures will enable systems that dramatically advance the traditional Moore’s Law benefits for core applications in artificial intelligence, supercomputing, disaggregated cloud systems, and communications.